|Alias||Unknown. Submit info.|

 Despite heavier police patrols and a tough Mayor the gangs continued to grow in size and became increasingly violent in the mid-1980s.
 The all night bars were becoming sights of serious violence as nearby residents complained of gang violence outside them and couples having intercourse on front lawns at 6 or 7 in the morning right after the bars finally closed as school children walked by and witnessed it.
 By 1985 citizens were complaining to city hall about these all night bars, especially Mr. C’s Lounge located at 2421 S. Laramie Ave.

 By the late 1980s, gang related violence and recruitment intensified further on the streets of Cicero as now the same 7 out of 8 gangs were still operating by 1989.
-The Imperial Gangsters had gone extinct by 1989, but the other 7 gangs were operating successfully bringing in heavy recruitment.
+The Imperial Gangsters had gone extinct by 1989, but the other 7 gangs were operating successfully bringing in heavy recruitment especially Latin Counts and Bishops were growing.
 The crack cocaine epidemic caused more gang activity in the suburb than ever and of course more drug related murders.
 Many longer time residents of the suburb began packing their bags in the late 1980s as more Mexican families moved in.
 The property values were lower than ever in Cicero making the area more attractive to lower income Chicagoans.